Why certain Tannaka groups attached to abelian varieties are almost connected: Finite component groups

-If $K$ is weakly $d$-regular on $X$, the subcategory whose objects are finite direct sums of the images $\overline K_i$ of the simple constituents $K_i$ of $K$ is a tensor subcategory of $\overline P(X)$, hence defines a finite quotient group $H$ of $G(X)$.
+Suppose $K$ is weakly $d$-regular on $X$.
+Then the subcategory of $\overline P(X)$ defined by finite direct sums of the images $\overline K_i$ of the simple constituents $K_i$ of $K$ defines a tensor subcategory of $\overline P(X)$ with finitely many isomorphism classes of irreducible objects, thus corresponds to some finite quotient group $H$ of ${\bf G}(X)$.